shamil332/holbertonschool-shell/init_files_variables_and_expansions/README.md

 11-binary_to_decimal -> convery binaries to decimal values.
 12-combinations -> a script that prints all possible combinations of two letters, except `oo`.
 13-print_float -> a script that prints a number with two decimal places, followed by a new line.
+14-decimal_to_hexadecimal -> converts from base 10 to base 16.